Eventfulness of form

 ![]() |

-The long west wall also steps outwards at the building's south-west end (to the right, middle photo above) with the roof lifted slightly in order to accommodate a rear door and what on our watch became a conservatory room with a window seat and views to the garden.
-You can make out the slightly lifted roof in the photo immediately above, enabling just enough height-gain with a barrel-vaulted ceiling to accommodate the enclosed porch and rear door.
-Note also how, on this facade especially (middle picture above) the bungalow sits remarkably near to ground, literally resting on it along the northern edge (to the left, top picture above).
-This facade, again differentiated from the one that faces the road, is however no less visually appealing.
-Here the architect explores the opposite impression given by the design of the street facade, exposing the main gable roof with its two chimneys, on a building that, because it sits virtually at ground level, declares itself to be only one storey high (photos below).
+The long west wall also steps outwards at the building's south-west end (to the right, middle photo above) with the roof lifted slightly to accommodate a rear porch and a garden door (which on our watch became a conservatory room with a window seat).
+You can make out the slightly lifted roof in the photo immediately above, enabling just enough height-gain for an enclosed porch containing a utility hub.
+Note also how, on this facade especially (middle picture above) the bungalow sits remarkably near to ground, literally resting on it along the north wall of the building (to the left, top picture above).
+This facade has its own visual appeal, but here the architect reveals the main gable roof with its two chimneys; further, that because it sits virtually at ground level, declares that it is just one storey high (photos below).
 In contrast, the main gable roof is largely masked from view on the front facade, due to the land's elevation and the prominence of the cross gables.
 Here on the west side, one steps out through a back door that feels remarkably close to ground, then walks out into a protected garden set in an oak meadow.

 ![]() |

-The photo below shows the north facade of the house, which is architecturally similar to the south end, but with less drama deriving from height and unique detailing.
-Fewer windows appear on this facade too, obviously by design.
-At the north end, the natural hollow under the bungalow is very shallow, so this part of the crawlspace is difficult to access.
-This feature does however reinforce the remarkable proximity to ground, making it feel as though the bungalow is fused with it.
+The photo below shows the north facade of the house, which is architecturally similar to the south end, but with less of the drama that comes from height and unique detailing.
+Fewer windows appear on this facade by design.
+At the north end, the natural hollow beneath the bungalow is at its shallowest, so this part of the crawlspace is difficult to access.
+This does however reinforce the remarkable proximity to ground, making it the building feel as though it is fused with it.
 At some point early on, Savage decided to add a walk-in closet beyond the bedrooms located at the north end of the house.
-This addition explains the small shed-roofed structure nestled against the north-facing gable end (c.f. photo below) a fact that Savage uses to further differentiate this facade from the other three.
-You can also see that Savage designed the walk-in closet to work with the site's natural contours, preferring to step the bungalow up the land-form rather than excavate the rock outcrop in order to keep things at one level (the modern building culture's reflexive choice these days would be to level the rock outcrop).
-This had beneficial consequences inside too, in creating a second level for the building's footprint necessitating a substantial step-up in order to access the walk-in closet.
-The walk-in closet is shown as already existing by the time Savage drafted a floor plan, in 1933 (ergo, the addition had to have been done prior to that date) - making a seamless addition to an already complex small house!
-Heritage consultant Stuart Stark remarked that the walk-in closet has some art-deco features that make it slightly inconsistent with the design of the main building, but still congruent with the overall design.
-Perhaps this was Savage's way of demonstrating that buildings do grow over time, and that he was not afraid of demarcating a new building era?
-The idea was not unprecedented among Arts and Crafts architects (c.f.
-Edward Lutyens)
+This addition explains the small shed-roofed structure nestled against the north gable end (photo below) which Savage uses to more fully differentiate this facade from the other three.
+You can also see that Savage designed the walk-in closet to work with the site's natural contours, preferring here to step the bungalow up the land-form rather than excavate the rock outcrop (the modern building culture's reflexive choice these days would be to level the rock outcrop).
+This had beneficial consequences inside too, creating a second level for the building footprint, necessitating a substantial step-up in order to access the walk-in closet.
+The walk-in closet is shown as already existing by the time Savage annotated a version of the floor plan in 1933 (so the work was done prior to that date); in this way, Savage made a seamless addition to an already complex small house.
+Heritage consultant Stuart Stark remarked that the walk-in closet outside has vaguely art-deco features, making it slightly inconsistent with the design of the main building, but in a way that is still congruent with the overall design.
+Perhaps this was Savage's way of demonstrating that buildings grow over time, and that he was not afraid of demarcating a brand new building era?

 ![]() | ||||